Why Most Home Warranties Don't Cover Your Roof

 One of the most misunderstood aspects of home warranty roof coverage is the distinction between a roof leak and structural roof damage.
 These are treated very differently by both home warranty companies and homeowners insurance providers.

 Roof leak damage refers to water infiltration through a small or localized failure point such as a cracked shingle, separated flashing, or worn sealant joint.
 These are the types of repairs a home warranty add-on is designed to address.
-According to 2026 cost data, most roof leak repairs range from $150 to $1,500, with the average homeowner paying around $400 to $950 for a typical fix.
+According to 2026 cost data, most homeowners pay $400 to $1,800 to repair a roof leak, with the typical bill landing around $950 for a moderate flashing or boot repair on a two-story asphalt shingle roof.

 Structural roof damage, on the other hand, involves the foundational components of the roof system itself: the rafters, decking, load-bearing framework, or widespread deterioration.
-Home warranties uniformly exclude structural damage because coverage is usually limited to nonstructural roof leaks or minor patching, not structural roof failures or total replacement.
+Home warranties uniformly exclude structural damage because American Home Shield and similar providers only cover the repair of nonstructural roof leaks, not full roof failures or replacements.

 When Homeowners Insurance Steps In